 6.63.1 Applicability to language

-Applications in C may contain lock protocol errors such as a missing release of a mutex.
-See ISO/IEC TR 24772-1:2019 clause 6.63 for descriptions and mitigations of protocol lock errors.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.63 is applicable to C. Applications in C can contain lock protocol errors such as a missing release of a mutex.
+See ISO/IEC 24772-1:2024 6.63 for descriptions and mitigations of protocol lock errors.

-6.63.2 Guidance to language users
+6.63.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.63.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.63.5.

-Be aware of the operation of each synchronization mechanism, such as the cases where accesses to atomic variables may occur more than once in a statement.
+Be aware of the operation of each synchronization mechanism, such as the cases where accesses to atomic variables can occur more than once in a statement.

 6.64 Reliance on external format strings [SHL]